NoahZinsmeister/ERC-1484/examples/DID-Method-erc1484.md

 ## Performance Considerations

 In Ethereum, looking up a raw public key from a native 20-byte address is a complex and resource-intensive process.
-The DID community may want to consider allowing hashed public keys in the DID documents instead of (or in addition to) the raw public keys.
+The DID community may want to consider allowing the truncated hash of a public key in the DID documents instead of (or in addition to) the raw public keys.
 It seems this would make certain DID methods such as `erc725` or `erc1484` much simpler to implement, while at the same time not really limiting the spirit and potential use cases of DIDs.

 References
 ----------